 The Coalition began in the city of Vineland in 2009, and expanded to the nearby municipalities of Bridgeton and Millville in 2013.
 Members serve on one of four Breakout Groups (County, Bridgeton, Millville, and Vineland).
 During Breakout Group meetings, members discuss current data on delinquency and crime, as well as other key indicators that can lead to juvenile justice issues, identify needs, and work together to strategize and implement initiatives to address those needs.
-The efforts of this juvenile delinquency prevention effort have yielded many positive results for the youth in Cumberland County:
+The initiative has yielded positive results for youth in Cumberland County:

 • Decreased juvenile arrests in the county by 44.5% from 2012 to 2016.

 • Increased the use of Stationhouse Adjustment (SHA), a first-time juvenile diversion effort to hold youth accountable, while preventing a formal complaint filed with the court, and thus keeping youth out of the juvenile justice system, by 296% from 2012 to 2016.
 The 2015 recidivism rate of the SHA youth was only 13%.